Borgund Municipality (Sogn og Fjordane): Location

-The former municipality of Borgund is situated near the southeastern end of the Sognefjorden, along the Lærdalselvi river.
+The former municipality of Borgund was situated near the southeastern end of the Sognefjorden, along the Lærdalselvi river.
 The lower parts of the municipality were farms such as Sjurhaugen and Nedrehegg.
-They are at an elevation of about 270 m above sea level.
-Høgeloft, on the border with the neighboring municipality of Hemsedal, is a mountain in the Filefjell range and it is the highest point in Borgund at 1920 m above sea level.
-The lakes Eldrevatnet, Juklevatnet, and Øljusjøen are also located near the border with Hemsedal.
+They were at an elevation of about 270 m above sea level.
+Høgeloft, on the border with the neighboring municipality of Hemsedal, is a mountain in the Filefjell range and it was the highest point in Borgund at 1920 m above sea level.
+The lakes Eldrevatnet, Juklevatnet, and Øljusjøen were also located near the border with Hemsedal.

 History

 Borgund was established as a municipality in 1864 when it was separated from the municipality of Lærdal.
 Initially it had a population of 963.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the municipality of Borgund (population: 492) was merged with the Muggeteigen area (population: 11) of the neighboring Årdal Municipality and all of Lærdal Municipality (population: 1,755) were all merged to form a new, larger municipality of Lærdal.